bellerophons-pegasus/Bib-LO/README.md

 The current test result is here: https://bellerophons-pegasus.github.io/lobib/testItemsJS/index.html

 ## Next steps
+* Split up topics into list

+* Hide the main topic used in the Wikidata query to get the items (e. g.
+'Aegean glyptic')

+* Provide means to hide topics without filtering anything; E. g. many entries have 'archaeology' as a main subject, which is a bit too general for the intended reference list

-* Take more information from Wikidata in order to be able to fully display the biblography entries.
+* Get more information from Wikidata in order to be able to fully display the biblography entries.
+But also:

 * It would be good to get [CSL JSON](https://citeproc-js.readthedocs.io/en/latest/csl-json/markup.html) from Wikidata.
 For this [citation.js](https://citation.js.org/) was tested, but unfortunately not all needed properties (e. g. subtitle/P1680 or main subject/P921) are recognised or incorporated (see [issues on GitHub](https://github.com/larsgw/citation.js), esp. [#76](https://github.com/larsgw/citation.js/issues/76)).
 Thus either an own solution has to be implemented (only if no other way possible) or appropriate extensions have to be contributed to citation.js.